Xiaoming-Zhao/DDSM-LJPEG/README.md

 ```

 ## Usage
 Directly run the command below.
 I just write the `ddsm_ljpeg.sh` to fit my desire.
-It is easy for anyone to meet their own requirements by modifying the bach script.
+It is easy for anyone to meet their own requirements by modifying the bash script.
 ```
 bash /path/to/DDSM-LJPEG/ddsm_ljpeg.sh -d /path/to/your/LJPEG/directory -i /path/to/your/imdb_IRMA
 ```